Vitamin A is a fat-soluble vitamin critical for your vision, immunity, and reproductive health, ensuring healthy skin, hair and bones.

 Although harmless, higher doses of vitamin A can give your skin a yellow or orange tint.
 This is known as carotenosis.
 Essentially, you will look like a carrot from getting too many carotenoids after eating too many carrots.

-While vitamin A in your diet is critical to support healthy immune function, you should be careful supplementing high levels of pre-formed vitamin A. High amounts of vitamin A have the potential to overstimulate your immune system and trigger a ‘cytokine storm’, which causes hyperinflation in the lungs, breathing difficulties, and even death.
+While vitamin A in your diet is critical to supporting healthy immune function, you should be careful supplementing high levels of pre-formed vitamin A. High amounts of vitamin A have the potential to overstimulate your immune system and trigger a ‘cytokine storm’, which causes hyperinflation in the lungs, breathing difficulties, and even death.

 Vitamin A is a catalyst for many processes in foetal development, regulating various timed actions that are important for a growing baby.
 Thus, if a pregnant woman or a woman trying to become pregnant takes vitamin A, it can contribute to congenital disabilities if taken in excess.